 Depending on your taste for the way Nolan plays around with time and perspective in films like Momento or Interstellar, you will either like Tenet or you won’t.
 As has become the norm with most of Nolan’s films, Tenet is a movie that will either require multiple viewings or (as has also become the norm) consulting various online sites where some of the more intrepid Gen-Z basement dwellers have taken the time to break down the plot, the mechanics of time travel shown in the film, and the surprise ending.

-Moreover, there is much less exposition as there was in Inception about the mechanics behind the world he’s created, and much of the information that is revealed comes out in very rapid sequence and is often hard to make out amidst the ambient noise and soundtrack.
-While all this may seem like a lot of work to some, the more one watches it or delves into how intricate the storyline is, the more one will recognize how the nearly two decades Nolan spent on conceiving of Tenet was well worth the effort.
+This is an important point since there is much less exposition about the mechanics behind the world he’s created such as in films like Inception, and much of the information that is revealed comes out in very rapid sequence and is often hard to make out amidst the ambient noise and soundtrack.
+While all this may seem like a lot of work to some, the more one watches or delves into how intricate the storyline is, the more one will recognize how the nearly two decades Nolan spent on conceiving of Tenet was well worth the effort.

-With that said, the plot of Tenet is moved along by a whole host of wonderful actors and is pretty straight forward once one understands Nolan’s take on time travel.
-Tenet allows for multiple versions of a characters existing at the same time but at different points along the timeline like the movie Primer, but doesn’t allow the creation of alternate futures every time an attempt is made to change the past like the movie The Butterfly Effect.
-Instead it makes use of the Bootstrap Time Paradox as was seen in the film 12 Monkeys in that the past and the future exist in a causal loop of events that cannot be changed, but our understanding of it can.
+The plot of Tenet is moved along by a whole host of wonderful actors and is pretty straight forward once one understands Nolan’s take on time travel.
+Tenet allows for multiple versions of a character existing at the same time but at different points along the timeline like the movie Primer, but doesn’t allow the creation of alternate futures every time an attempt is made to change the past like the movie The Butterfly Effect.
+Instead it makes use of both the Bootstrap and Grandfather Time Paradoxes as was seen in the film 12 Monkeys in that the past and the future exist in a causal loop of events that cannot be changed, but one's understanding of it can.